ndrag/react-tsx-hikefinder/project-diary.md

 * That's it then!
 A bit of work and a solution that isn't ideal, particularly in terms of CI/CD - I'll need to smarted up the Heroku deployment process, at the very least - but it does the job; my API breathes!

 * Realised I'd need to create env vars for the API endpoint itself.
 Added.

+* Note - can you even declare environment variables with cpanel?
+I may have to hard-code the API endpoint before deploying, or otherwise make the client pull in the correct variable from a local config based on host, which would be fairly frustrating...